bazurbat/jagen/doc/Rust.md

 ## Rust Support

+_Note: This section is out of date and Rust support is broken at the moment.
+The implementation is still there.
+Contact me on Gitter if you are interested in testing this feature._

 Jagen supports [Rust](https://www.rust-lang.org) natively.
 It assumes "Cargo" packages for now.
 Use build type `rust` to enable it for the package, for example:
 ```lua